 According to the qualification requirements, foreign nationals may apply for a residence permit in Latvia by committing funds into the equity capital of a Latvian company, making a subordinated loan (deposit) in one of the Latvian banks, or through the purchase of interest-free government bonds determined for special purpose

-There are several qualifying options to obtain a residence permit through the Latvia Residence by Investment Program.
-Applicants may choose from one of the following options:
+To obtain a residence permit through the Latvia Residence by Investment Program, applicants are required to fulfill the following requirements:

 The processing of documents takes approximately 30–90 days.
 The members of the applicant’s family, such as spouse and children under 18, may apply for a residence permit together with the applicant.
 Upon approval at the Office of Citizenship and Migration Affairs of the Republic of Latvia, the investor should visit Latvia in person within three months to collect their temporary residence permit in the form of an ID card.
 The residence permit is valid for five years with the requirement of annual renewal of the ID card.